iamjossi/ChatGPT-like-application-using-AWS-Bedrock-API-Lambda/README.md

 Use postman to test the API using the URL endpoint slash ask and post method.

 Code used for the lambda function is included in this repository.
+Refer to the AWS documentation.